htran010589/nonmonotonic-rule-mining/README.md

 ### Knowledge Graph File

-The knowlege graph file is in RDF format, that is, <X> <p> <Y> on each line (format 1).
-This file also contains unary fact with the form <X> <type> <Y>.
+The knowlege graph file is in RDF format (format 1).
+This file also contains unary fact with predicate being "type".
 You can see this format in data/experiment/IMDB/ideal.data.txt or data/experiment/IMDB/training.data.txt of the repository.

 ### Pattern File